 Opioid intoxicationIntoxication - opioids

-Opioid intoxication is a condition caused by use of opioid-based drugs, which include morphine, heroin, oxycodone, and the synthetic opioid narcotics.
+Opioid intoxication is a condition caused by use of opioid-based drugs.
+These include morphine, heroin, oxycodone, and synthetic (man-made) opioid narcotics.
 Prescription opioids are used to treat pain.
-Intoxication or overdose can lead to a loss of alertness, or unconsciousness.
+Intoxication or overdose can lead to a loss of alertness, unconsciousness , decreased breathing, and death.